 Trace Outliers scans indexed spans for error patterns and abnormal latency, surfacing any tags attached to a disproportionate number of spans from traces ending in errors or executing slowly.
 For further convenience, Trace Outliers groups together the tags that often appear together on the same erroring or slow traces.
 This means that if Trace Outliers detects that a specific tagged infrastructure component is correlated with unusually high error rates, it will quickly identify tagged users with similar error rates that are also associated with those components, so you can immediately know where to focus your efforts.
 This also means that when a specific tagged resource is correlated with an unusually high latency, Trace Outliers will quickly flag it along with other tags that are associated with that resource so you can identify the root cause faster.

 Whether identifying the resources behind a customer’s issue, or finding customers affected by underperforming infrastructure or code, Trace Outliers will save you time and effort by quickly identifying which elements have similar error rate or latency patterns.

 Feature flags allow engineering teams to safely test new features and deliver additional functionality to their users.
 When you enable a feature, you’ll want to know quickly if it’s behaving as expected or if it’s affecting application performance.
 Trace Outliers can immediately identify whether indexed spans tagged with a new feature flag are showing performance degradation.
 This lets you quickly course correct and roll-back the feature or troubleshoot as needed.

-Our Trace Outliers feature is powered by artificial intelligence for IT operations (AIOps), which makes it easy for teams to spot unusual behavior and pinpoint the origin of an issue in their applications and more than 400 integrations.
-Trace Outliers is one of Datadog’s many AIOps-driven features along with Watchdog, Metric Correlations, and Log Patterns.
+Trace Outliers is powered by artificial intelligence for IT operations (AIOps), which makes it easy for teams to spot unusual behavior and pinpoint the origin of an issue in their applications and more than 400 integrations.
+Our many AIOps-driven features include Watchdog, Metric Correlations, and Log Patterns.
 Monitoring your system with Datadog’s AIOps-driven features can save you time detecting potential issues by quickly identifying abnormal behavior so you can start troubleshooting and reduce MTTR.